safespring/web/content/blogg/2023/2023-04-using-cloutility-api-client-to-auto-enroll-backup-clients.md

 {{% note "Recommendation" %}}
 The example code above has for the sake of simplicity omitted any error handling.
 In a production environment exception handling is recommended
 {{% /note %}}

-With just over 35 lines of code we've created a fully functional tool for automating backup client enrollment using Safespring's cloutility-api-client library.
+In just over 35 lines of code, we have successfully developed a fully functional tool to automate backup client enrollment utilizing Safespring's cloutility-api-client library.

+To summarize, the cloutility-api-client library by Safespring has enabled us to create an automated backup client enrollment tool that can be effortlessly integrated into your existing processes.
+This showcases Safespring's dedication to preventing vendor lock-in and advocating for seamless integration with our services.

+We are committed to offering our customers the flexibility and liberty to select and modify their solutions based on their requirements.
+If you have any questions or need support with implementation, please do not hesitate to contact our support team.
+Happy coding!